 Our consultation fee is £100 plus VAT however, if you decide to instruct us to deal with your matter then this fee will be waived.

-We anticipate that work on probate cases will take between 9 and more than 13 hours work but this can be discussed at the initial consultation once the work that needs to be done has been discussed.
+We anticipate that work on probate cases will take between 9 – 15 hours work but this can be discussed at the initial consultation once the work that needs to be done has been discussed.

 - Provide you with a dedicated and experienced probate solicitor to work on your matter

 - Identify the legally appointed executors or administrators and beneficiaries

 - Accurately identify the type of Probate application you will require